-□ Measuring success/output in the project network.
-Defining or measuring the success of an open-source project is problematic.
-There are no prices and no sales.
-The projects are in the public domain and there is no need to request permission or provide payment for using OSS.
+Defining or measuring the success of an open source project is problematic.
+There are no prices and no 'sales'.
+The projects are in the public domain and there is no need to request permission or to provide payment for using the OSS.
 One way to measure project success is to examine the number of times a project has been downloaded.
-Although this is not always an ideal measure, downloads are a very good measure of success for open-source software.
-Unlike downloads of academic papers, users will not typically download a project (and its code) unless it will be useful to them for some task.18
+Although this is not always an ideal measure, downloads is a very good measure of success for open source software.
+Unlike downloads of academic papers, users will not typically download a project (and its code) unless it will be useful to them for some task.